richengguy/richengguy.github.io/src/projects/case-rate.md

 github: richengguy/case-rate
 site: https://projects.rzeszutek.ca/case-rate
 description: |
-    A simple COVID-19 case rate tracker that can estimate the cases growth factor.
-It automatically updates itself every 24 hours and will be turned off.
-Eventually.
+    A project using time series analysis to estimate and predict COVID-19 case rates.
+It included a dashboard that updated nightly from May 2020 to August 2022 and could pull in data from multiple sources.
 permalink: false
 ---